• Skip to primary navigation

 Notes

-1. I like to use a cookie scoop that's about 1.25 to 1.5 inch wide, or a size 60 scoop.
+1. The easiest way to get even sized cookies is to use a cookie scoop.
+For these Amaretti cookies, I like to use one that's about 1.25 to 1.5 inch wide, or a size 60 scoop.
 A size 60 scoop will hold just about 1 tablespoon of liquid.
 So if you don't own a cookie scoop, you can use a tablespoon to portion the dough.

 2. For best results, I recommend using a food scale for this recipe.
-Without a scale, you could end up using a bit more almond flour then you should.
+Without a scale, you could end up using a bit more almond flour than you should.
 If you must use cups to measure, fluff the flour with a fork or small whisk before measuring.
 Then lightly spoon the flour into the measuring cup.
-Make sure that you're not packing it in and don't tap the cup on the counter.
+Make sure to not pack the flour in and don't tap the cup on the counter.
 Use a straight-edged utensil to level off the cup.

 Nutrition

-Keyword Almond Cookies, Amaretti Biscuits, Amaretti Cookies, Amaretti Morbidi, Italian Almond Cookies
+Keyword Amaretti Biscuits, Amaretti Cookies, Amaretti Morbidi, Italian Almond Cookies, Italian Amaretti Cookies

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.